#Tyga Preparing Travis Scott Diss Track Amid #KylieJenner Romance: Involving Kanye West In Feud? #KUWTK

 Tyga is so furious about Kylie Jenner’s romance with Travis Scott, he’s now wanting to challenge the rapper out on a rap battle to see who comes out on top in the end.

-Things couldn’t be more uncomfortable for Tyga right now — not only because he’s relationship with Kylie has come to an end, but that she had to date somebody that’s on the same label as the “Rack City” hitmaker.
+Things couldn’t be more uncomfortable for Tyga right now — not only because his relationship with Kylie has come to an end, but that she had to date somebody that’s on the same label as the “Rack City” hitmaker.

-Travis and Tyga are both signed to Kanye West’s GOOD Music, so there’s an understanding why the father-of-one would now be upset and in his feelings about the situation.
+Travis and Tyga are both signed to Kanye West’s GOOD Music, so there’s an understanding why the father-of-one would now be upset about the situation.

 Tyga owns the night in the flashy video for “Eyes Closed.”
 Watch: https://t.co/r4VTWOdZNt pic.twitter.com/ZcaUwA5292